Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Discussion

 \section{Discussion}

 In this research, we have developed a data-driven method that unites quantum machine learning with the analysis of dynamical systems in discrete time.
-The QDM provides a perspective of dynamical maps for understanding quantum systems and the characteristics of time series.
+The QDE provides a perspective of dynamical maps for understanding quantum systems and the characteristics of time series.

 Distinct from existing quantum-based methods for time series prediction, our method offers a practical solution for near-term quantum computers.
-It addresses the significant challenge of quantum decoherence, a common obstacle in deep quantum circuits, by employing the QDM within a fixed circuit depth.
-This design ensures that the circuit complexity does not increase with the length of the time series, making QDM particularly suited for current NISQ devices.
-Through numerical simulations and practical experiments, our method has proven effective in both long-term predicting capability and noise-resistance in practical scenarios.
+It addresses the significant challenge of quantum decoherence, a common obstacle in deep quantum circuits, by employing the QDE within a fixed circuit depth.
+Notably, the ansatz depth $C$ is significantly smaller than that required by full-sequence encoding methods, such as QRC, which scale as $C \times L$.
+Since the ansatz can be tailored to specific hardware constraints, QDE is particularly well-suited for current NISQ devices.
+This work represents an exploration of new effective strategies for temporal series processing, along with an acknowledgment of their limitations.